 - Any two-handed firearm that isn’t heavy and 30 bullets or shells

-- A traveler's pack or (b) one kit you're proficient with
+- An explorer's pack or (b) one kit you're proficient with

 You adopt a particular style of gunfighting as your specialty.
 Choose one of the following options.
 You can’t take a Fighting Style option more than once, even if you later get to choose again.